mrc-ide/covid-vaccine-impact-orderly/README.md

 ## Usage

-A vingette that briefly runs through the tasks used in this repo can be found [here](https://mrc-ide.github.io/covid-vaccine-impact-orderly/create_report.html), and also in the `vignettes` folder.
+A vignette that briefly runs through the tasks used in this repo can be found [here](https://mrc-ide.github.io/covid-vaccine-impact-orderly/create_report.html), and also in the `vignettes` folder.